 (We used to sail at Rugeley Power Station until it closed in March 2017!)

-area; a *pdf copy can be obtained either by clicking on the icon at left or on rules.
+A *pdf copy of our rules can be obtained either by clicking on the icon at right or on

 WHO ARE WE?
 We are a small friendly club that sail both radio controlled scale models and yachts on this beautiful lake.

 We share the facilities with another Model Yacht Association club, the main dinghy sailors, cubs, scouts and other affiliated groups

 enjoying the three big lakes, all river water lakes ( The River Trent passes through the lakes.)